Industrial technician in a hard hat and safety glasses inspecting machinery with a tablet under bright outdoor light on a work platform

 Discovery & Qualification

-We start with a collaborative intake process to understand your site conditions, challenges, and goals.
+We start with a collaborative focus to understand your site conditions, challenges, and goals.

-We gather the context needed to assess risk, establish requirements, and align on priorities.
+We assess risk, establish requirements, determine appropriate metrics, and align with your priorities.

 Here are the types of questions we ask:

-What is the current acoustic performance or issue you’re experiencing?
+What is the current acoustic performance or concern you’re experiencing?

-What are the room characteristics? (e.g., dimensions, geometry, construction materials)
+What are the room characteristics? (e.g., dimensions, geometry, construction materials, mechanical configuration, environmental factors, etc.)

-Are there specific sound sources or types of noise (impact, airborne, mechanical, etc.)?
+What are the specific sound sources or types of noise/vibration (impact, airborne, mechanical, etc.)?

 How is the space currently used, and how might that change in the future?